Bodoconsult/Bodoconsult.AppInfrastructure/doc/Bodoconsult.I18N/README.md

 ## Using I18N without depencency injection

 The following code does not use Fluent to show the single steps necessary.
-It may be shortene by using Fluent.
+It may be shortened by using Fluent.

 ```csharp
 // **** Load all resources from one or more sources ****